bluss/pyproject-local-kernel/README.md

 - Uv is detected if the pyproject.toml contains `tool.uv`.
 It is also the default fallback if no project manager is detected from a pyproject file.

-- pyproject-local-kernel requires uv 0.2.29 or later

-- Uses `uv run` which is a preview feature (could break on future uv changes)

 - The command used is `uv run --with ipykernel python` which means that it ensures `ipykernel` is used even if it's not already in the project(!).
 However, note that it uses an ephemeral virtual environment for ipykernel in that case.
 Add